undistro/zora/docs/faq.md

 ## Is Zora open source?

-There are two Zora tools: Zora OSS and Zora Dashboard.
+There are two components documented here: Zora OSS and the now-discontinued Zora Dashboard.

-[Zora OSS is open-source](https://github.com/undistro/zora){:target="_blank"}, available under Apache 2.0 license, and can be used either as standalone tool or integrated with Zora Dashboard.
+[Zora OSS is open-source](https://github.com/undistro/zora){:target="_blank"}, available under Apache 2.0 license, and is used as a standalone tool.
+Zora Dashboard was discontinued on August 24, 2026.

-On the other hand, Zora Dashboard is a SaaS platform that provides a full experience, centralizing the security posture management of all your clusters.
-It's free for up to 3 clusters.
-Visit the [Zora Dashboard page](dashboard.md) for more information.

-## Can I use Zora OSS standalone without Zora Dashboard?
+## Can I use Zora OSS standalone?

 Yes, you can use Zora OSS as a standalone tool and access scan results (misconfigurations and vulnerabilities) via `kubectl` one cluster at a time.